A guide to preparing for retirement

 C. Transitioning into retirement

 As you approach retirement you may start thinking about reducing your working hours and easing into retirement.
-Once you reach your preservation age you can access a transition to retirement income stream to supplement your income.
+Once you reach the preservation age you can access a transition to retirement income stream to supplement your income.

 Whether you receive any tax savings through a transition to retirement strategy will depend on your individual circumstances.
 The benefits of transitional income streams is largely dependent upon your age, taxable income and your personal cash flow position.
 This strategy is designed to increase your cash flow position in order to meet your lifestyle goals, or in some instances may be used to reduce your income tax liability and boost your superannuation savings while still meeting your income needs.
 Should you require further information on what products ESSSuper have to support a transition to retirement strategy please contact one of our Member Education Consultants.
 Or if you want to know whether this may be an appropriate strategy for you, please make an appointment with one of our ESSSuper Financial planners.